MikeMaximus/gbm/GBM/readme.txt

 	- More variables are now available to use when configuring launcher commands and parameters.
 See the online manual for details.
 	- The %ID% variable is no longer automatically appended to launch commands if it's missing.
 - GBM no longer attempts to start a linked process if it's already running.
+- GBM no longer needs to be running as Administrator to do Windows registry backups.
 - Fixed and changed the "Kill process when game is closed" field on the "Process Manager"
 	- The form now properly changes to edit mode when this field is changed.
 	- This field is no longer enabled by default when adding a new process.